compsocialscience/summer-institute/2021/oxford/index.md

 During the first week we will follow a largely instructional program which will involve taught workshops (and group exercises) in the morning, reflections and discussion groups based on the material provided by the other (main and partner) SICCS sites over lunch and in the early afternoon, followed by research talks and introductions to specific areas of computational social science from Oxford and beyond.
 This will also include speakers from industry, government and those who conduct computational social science research in a variety of settings, not limited to academia.

-**We will also be hosting a jointly organized seminar series in conjunction with SICSS-London**
+**We will also be hosting a jointly organized seminar series in conjunction with SICSS-London.**

 The second week will focus solely on group based participant-led research projects, with funding available to build the foundations of teams and ideas which can produce publishable work, with input from the conveners.